-Technical Communication is a multidisciplinary field, and we recognize that students will have various academic and professional backgrounds.
+Technical Communication is a multidisciplinary field, and students will have various academic and professional backgrounds.
 In light of that, it's important for students in the program to begin with a common set of skills and theoretical background.
-This can be achieved to a large degree through experience and/or academic work in technical communication and writing, but if you lack this background you may need, at a minimum, prerequisite courses.
-In addition, the technical communication program director may recommend or require that you complete one or more additional courses as part of your admission to the MSTC program.
-Please contact the program director at techcomm@metrostate.edu if you think you might need prerequisite courses.
+This can be achieved to a large degree through experience and/or academic work in technical communication and writing.
+Below are two courses most often suggested as prerequisites.
+If you think you might need to take one or both of these, please contact the program director at techcomm@metrostate.edu before registering.
+(This is especially important if you are using financial aid.)

-- TCID 271 Technical Writing (3 credits) - TCID 371 Editing (4 credits)
+- TCID 27I Technical Writing (3 credits) - TCID 371 Editing (4 credits)